MED0002086570 - This website contains imagery only suitable for audiences 18+.

 Best practice is to be sun smart take good sun protection

-Skin cancer can be classified as into the following:
+Skin cancer can be classified into the following:

 Other types of cancers that involve the skin include: